(most prominent element, atomic number 1)

 fused into more massive elements, e.g., powering

-main sequence stars, but with only a small affect on
+main sequence stars, but with only a small effect on

 its overall mass abundance.)